Advertisement

 • Sturdy powder-coated steel frame

-• Wireless remote control with on/off and speed control function
+• Wireless remote control with on/off and speed control functions

 • Diamond texture anti-slip and wear-resistant running belt